 Announcing our next GRVM Art Workshop Retreat

-Join us at the GRVM Art Workshop Retreat on September 10th as we sail from Seattle to Bainbridge Island, crafting tiles in honor of the Green River Victims.
+Join us at the GRVM Art Workshop Retreat (for survivors over 18 yrs old) on January 21st as we ferry over from Seattle to Bainbridge Island, painting tiles in honor of the Green River Victims.

 This special event is more than an art retreat; it’s a moment to connect, remember, and transform grief into something tangible and healing.
 The tragic loss of lives at the hands of the Green River Killer reminds us of the voices we've lost and the stories untold.
 Through our collective art, we aim to provide a space for healing, awareness, and acknowledgment of the souls we remember.